simussumil/Linux-Server-Configuration/README.md

 ### 1. install apache
 - install apache `$ sudo apt-get install apache2`
-- to check installation, type public ip in the browser
+- to check the installation, type public ip in the browser
-Browser will display the apache ubuntu default page
+The browser will display the apache ubuntu default page

 ### 2. install mod_wsgi and enable